 An exquisite 2 carat diamond with a gorgeous setting will be remarkable in any diamond shape.
 As such, diamond shape should be selected based on personal preference and style of the wearer.

 For those concerned with the size appearance of the diamond, there is a surface area difference among 2 carat diamond shapes.
 Depending on their differing table sizes (the top, flat leveled surface of a diamond), the 2 carat may appear larger in some diamond shapes.

 Our chart below gives you insight into surface area differences among diamond shapes for 2 carat diamonds:

 |Round Brilliant Cut

-To ensure your 5 carat diamond is truly stunning, follow our expert recommendations:
+To select an exquisite 2 carat diamond at an exceptional value, follow our expert recommendations:

-• Diamond Dealer: Purchase your diamond from a respected diamond seller with high quality cuts and years of expertise.
+• Diamond Seller: Select only a well respected diamond dealer with high quality certificates and years of experience.